 Including the Consideration of "Fraud" as an Explicit Objective: Some commenters recommended that the objective should explicitly refer to the risk of fraud.
 In particular, one commenter noted that there were only two references to fraud in the proposed standard, and that the auditor's use of judgment would be more informed by reinforcing references to fraud in the objective.
-The Board believes that related party transactions deserve special attention by the auditor, in part, because of their historic association with fraudulent financial reporting.^{10/} However, because the proposed standards, and because those risk assessment standards emphasize that the auditor's responsibilities for assessing and responding to fraud risks are an integral part of the audit process rather than a separate, parallel process, the Board is not proposing to revise the objective.
+The Board believes that related party transactions deserve special attention by the auditor, in part, because of their historic association with fraudulent financial reporting.
+However, because the proposed standard was designed to align with and build upon the risk assessment standards, and because those risk assessment standards emphasize that the auditor's responsibilities for assessing and responding to fraud risks are an integral part of the audit process rather than a separate, parallel process, the Board is not proposing to revise the objective.